-Pack casual clothes
+1. Pack casual clothes

 Auckland is a relatively informal city.
-There are very few places you need to dress up to go to, even if you’re catching a show at the theatre or going out to a nice restaurant for dinner.
+There are very few places you need to dress up to go to, even if you’re catching a show at the theater or going to a nice restaurant for dinner.
 While many people do dress up to go out, you can also wear jeans almost everywhere, so don’t feel like you need to pack your best clothes if you’re short on luggage space.

-Bring a pair of good walking shoes
+3. Bring a pair of good walking shoes

-Clean your shoes before and after you go for a bushwalk
+4. Clean your shoes before and after you go for a bushwalk

 Auckland has several native forests with walking or hiking trails through the trees.
 Before you enter, you may see a shoe cleaning station with brushes and spray for your shoes.
 This is to stop the spread of kauri dieback, a disease that affects the huge, native kauri trees.
 Clean your shoes before and after walking through the bush to help prevent it from spreading further.

-You don’t need to tip
+5. You don’t need to tip

 While you may see the occasional tip jar at a cafe, tipping isn’t common in Auckland.
 Tips may be appreciated, but definitely aren’t expected, and tipping is the exception to the rule, rather than the norm.
 In fact, if you leave change on the table, don’t be surprised if your server tries to return it, thinking you accidentally left it there.

-Pay at the counter
+6. Pay at the counter

 When you eat out in Auckland, restaurants and cafes may offer table service, or you may need to order food at the counter.
 If you order at the counter, you usually pay immediately, before eating.
 If there’s table service, when you are finished eating, it’s customary to get up and pay at the counter, rather than asking for a bill to be brought to the table.

-Bring food if you’re invited to dinner
+7. Bring food if you’re invited to dinner

 If you’re invited to someone’s house and asked to “bring a plate,” take a dish of food with you.
 This could be sweet or savory.
-If someone invites you to a meal and tells you not to bring anything, it’s still polite to bring a bottle of wine, a small contribution to the dinner or token gift for the host (like a small box of chocolate).
+If someone invites you to a meal and tells you not to bring anything, it’s still polite to bring a bottle of wine, a small contribution to the dinner or a token gift for the host (like a small box of chocolates).
 After the meal, guests usually offer to help clear the table and clean up.

-Take off your shoes when you enter someone’s home
+8. Take off your shoes when you enter someone’s home

 It’s customary to take off your shoes before entering someone’s house unless told otherwise.
-Nowadays, wearing shoes indoors is a little more common, but it’s safer to assume that you should remove your shoes before coming inside
+Nowadays, wearing shoes indoors is a little more common, but it’s safer to assume that you should remove your shoes before coming inside.

 Almost no one in Auckland uses cash.
 Instead, you can use your credit card or debit card to pay for even small purchases.
 Contactless payments are common.
 If you’re handed a terminal, you’ll see three options: cheque, savings or credit.
 The first two options work for local cards only.
-For international cards, just use the “credit” option and enter your pin or sign as usual.
+For international cards, just use the “credit” option and enter your PIN or sign as usual.

-Swim between the flags on the West Coast
+10. Swim between the flags on the West Coast

 The striking black sand beaches on the West Coast of the city are known for their big waves and good surf.
 However, there can also be strong currents and rips at those beaches, and it pays to be careful when swimming.
 If you want to swim at one of the West Coast beaches, swim between the flags as these areas are monitored by lifeguards.

-Check Safeswim before visiting a beach, especially after heavy rain
+11. Check Safeswim before visiting a beach, especially after heavy rain

 There can be pollution in some of Auckland’s beaches after periods of heavy rain, particularly on the East Coast and in some lagoons.
 To ensure the water quality is safe before you swim, check the Safeswim website before you go.
 Along with water quality data, the website also has up-to-date information on swimming conditions and whether there are lifeguards on duty.

-Wear sunscreen, even on overcast days
+13. Wear sunscreen, even on overcast days

 The sun in Auckland can be very harsh, even when the temperatures don’t seem that high.
 Remember to wear sunblock before heading out, especially between 11am and 3pm.
 It’s very easy to get sunburned in a very short amount of time, even when it looks cloudy outside.